SkyyySi/desktopfile_client_connector/README.md

 # .desktop-client connector

-Allows to "link up" clients with their corrosponding .desktop file.
+Allows to "link up" clients with their corrosponding .desktop files.

 Usage: